 When creating a hit product – whether it’s a mobile game or an electric car – most experts will agree on one thing: understanding the market, your competitors and your target audience is crucial for success.
 In other words, if you’re not aware of what’s going on in your industry, you’re probably better off doing something else.
-In mobile games, this statement holds true exceptionally well, because the struggle for attracting (and maintaining) customers in increasingly tough competition is an everyday reality.
+In mobile games, this statement holds true exceptionally well as the struggle for attracting (and maintaining) customers in increasingly tough competition is an everyday reality.

 To maximize your chances of success, you should properly research the genre you’re planning to enter.
 And this entails a thorough mapping of your current rivals, their performance, and feature-set.
 Unfortunately, it might be quite hard to get a comprehensive view of the competition or even define what genre your game actually represents.
 This creates a challenge when trying to measure the potential of your game.

 The roots of this “genre problem” are in the fragmentation and diversity of the mobile gaming space in general.
-With so many different game archetypes, hybrids and constant innovation, it’s not easy to categorize games in a meaningful and consistent way.
+With so many different game archetypes, hybrids, and constant innovation, it’s not easy to categorize games in a meaningful and consistent way.
 A well-defined, comprehensive taxonomy would offer tremendous advantages, and thus many companies often end up creating their own internal methods to tackle the issue.

-Rise of Civilizations and Choices are miles apart when it comes to game mechanics or target audience.
+Rise of Civilizations and Choices are miles apart when it comes to game mechanics or the target audience.
 And would you call either one a role-playing game?

 Here at GameRefinery, we’ve been working hard for a solution to help our clients in painting a crystal clear picture of the mobile game market as a whole.
 And now, after a lot of data-crunching, testing and working together with Michail Katkoff of Deconstructor of Fun, we think we’re on to something good.